tatumamckinnis/Markov/README.md

 | alice.txt    | 28,196   | 100      | 0.012                | 0.060                  |
 | ...          | ....     | ...      | ...                  | ...                    |

-*Suggestions*: You will likely get the clearest data if you include very different values for $`T`$ and $`N`$, and preferably larger values (for example, `testfile.txt` may not provide the most informative timing data).
-Two of the largest text files you might use are `kjv10.txt` and `shakespeare.txt`.
+*Suggestions*: You will likely get the clearest data if you include very different values for $`T`$ and $`N`$, and preferably larger values -- see the table of sizes above to help you choose text files you'll use.
 You can set $`N`$ directly to much larger values by changing `TEXT_SIZE`, for example to 1,000 or 10,000.
 When doing so, you can set `PRINT_MODE` to `false` in `MarkovDriver` to avoid having a large amount of text printed to your terminal.
 Note that `BaseMarkov` is not necessarily an efficient implementation, so it may take a long time to run with large $`T`$ and $`N`$.
 You do not need to run anything for multiple minutes just for data collection for this assignment.

 ### Question 2

 Same as Question 1, but for `HashMarkov` instead of `BaseMarkov`: What is the asymptotic (big O) runtime complexity of the methods: `setTraining()` and `getRandomText()` for the `HashMarkov` impelementation in terms of $`N`$ and $`T`$?
 State your answers, and justify them in *theory and experiment* exactly as you did for Question 1.

-You can use the same training texts and values for $`N`$ as you chose in question 1, with the same suggestions metnioend there.
+You can use the same training texts and values for $`N`$ as you chose in question 1, with the same suggestions mentioned there.
 Note that, implemented correctly, `HashMarkov` should be noticably more efficient at generating random text than `BaseMarkov`, and this should be evident in your analysis.

 ### Question 3